RSSB Privacy Notice

 - We will use personal information in connection with legal claims, compliance, and regulatory and investigative purposes as necessary (including disclosure of such information in connection with legal process or litigation).

 Where your information is used other than in accordance with one of these legal bases, we will inform you.

 We sometimes use or process personal data relying on exemptions under applicable data protection law.
 Any use of processing of personal data under such exemptions will take priority over this priority notice to the extent of any inconsistency.

 4. Sharing your personal data

-- Government agencies, departments and other third-party organisations such as the British Transport Police;
+- Other organisations such as the British Transport Police.

 5. How long do we keep your personal data?